AACR-Genentech BioOncology Career Development Award for Cancer Research on the HER Family Pathway

 Hanna Yoko Irie, MD, PhD

-Assistant Professor of Medicine, Mount Sinai School of Medicine (Tisch Cancer Institute), New York, NY
+Mount Sinai School of Medicine (Tisch Cancer Institute)

 Despite advances in screening and detection, nearly 40,000 women die yearly of breast cancer, mostly from treatment-resistant, metastatic disease.
 This mandates an improved understanding of the processes that regulate metastatic potential, as well as identification of novel therapeutic strategies tailored for individual patients.
 For patients with Her2+ breast cancers, targeted therapies including antibodies (Herceptin) and small molecule inhibitors (Lapatinib) have been incorporated into standard of care with improvement in patient outcomes.
 However, responses are not uniform and often incomplete, as evidenced by recurrent or progressive disease; strategies to enhance sensitivity to or overcome resistance to these therapies are needed.
 My laboratory utilizes an integrated approach to developing therapeutic strategies for treatment-refractory Her2+ breast cancers; we combine tumor genetic data with functional genomic and proteomic screens to understand the diverse mechanisms by which Her2+ breast cancer cells evade therapies, identify promising novel candidate therapeutic targets and develop biomarkers to identify individual Her2+ tumors that will respond to specific target inhibition.